yunlzheng/skywalking/docs/en/concepts-and-designs/lal.md

         // this is just a demo pattern
     }
     extractor {
-        tag key: "level", val: parsed["level"]
+        tag key: "level", val: parsed.level
-        // we add a tag called `level` and its value is parsed["level"], captured from the regexp above traceId parsed["traceId"]
+        // we add a tag called `level` and its value is parsed.level, captured from the regexp above traceId parsed.traceId
         // we also extract the trace id from the parsed result, which will be used to associate the log with the trace }
     // ...